ncoghlan/misc/notes/python3/questions_and_answers.rst

-While PyPy is a successful example of creating a *new* Python implementation with JIT compilation support (Jython and IronPython benefit from the JIT compilation support in the JVM and CLR respectively), the Unladen Swallow project came about when some engineers at Google made a second attempt to add a JIT compiler directly to the CPython code base.
+While PyPy is a successful example of creating a *new* Python implementation with JIT compilation support (Jython and IronPython benefit from the JIT compilation support in the JVM and CLR respectively), the Unladen Swallow project came about when some engineers at Google made a second attempt at adding a JIT compiler directly to the CPython code base.

 The Unladen Swallow team did have a couple of successes: they made several improvements to LLVM to make it more usable as a JIT compiler, and they put